AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes/KOPS-version2.md

 Set the Hostname for instances.

 ### step2
+Edit the `.bashrc` file.
+Add the path `export PATH=$PATH:/usr/local/bin/` to the file.
+Finally, run the file to save and reflect changes.
 ```
 vi .bashrc
 ```
-Add the following path
 ```
 export PATH=$PATH:/usr/local/bin/
 ```

-Run the following command to make the changes made above.
 ```
 source .bashrc
 ```